cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

   caption="All necessary dependencies are installed"> </DocsImage>

 Next, Cypress generates all the necessary configuration files and gives you a list of all the changes it made to your project.
+Click "Continue".

 <DocsImage
   src="/img/guides/component-testing/scaffolded-files.jpg"